learn-academy-2023-alpha/database-challenges/routes_controllers_views_params/README.md

 Things you may want to cover:

-* Ruby version
+- Ruby version

-* System dependencies
+- System dependencies

-* Configuration
+- Configuration

-* Database creation
+- Database creation

-* Database initialization
+- Database initialization

-* How to run the test suite
+- How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- Deployment instructions

-* ...
+- ...

+As a user, I can visit a page called cubed that takes a number as a param and displays that number cubed.
+As a user, I can visit a page called evenly that takes two numbers as params and displays whether or not the first number is evenly divisible by the second.
+As a user, I can visit a page called palindrome that takes a string as a param and displays whether it is a palindrome (the same word forward and backward).
+As a user, I can visit a page called madlib that takes params of a noun, verb, adjective, adverb, and displays a short silly story.